-Telephones in the public areas of the department can be used for calls within the University and Colleges at no cost.
+Telephones in the public areas of the department can be used for calls within the University and Colleges.
 Emergency calls (999) can also be made on these phones.
 The research student room has its own phone for internal and local calls (tel. no: 81836) together with an internal (University and College) telephone directory.

-There is a photocopier in reception.
-Research students who have work to present at a formal seminar which requires multiple copying may use this machine.
-Please obtain the DPhil code from the Student Representative.
-Those who need to back, collate, staple etc. please ask at reception for help.
+Students are not able to use the photocopier in Reception.
+Research students who have work to present at a formal seminar which requires multiple copying should ask Dominique Attala who will make the copies.
+Please ensure that you give enough time for this and do not leave it to the last minute!
 All users must be aware of copyright legislation covering the use of photocopiers.
 Please read the notices by the machines.
-A notice regarding copyright legislation is also provided in this booklet.
+A notice regarding copyright legislation is also provided in this booklet